 The widespread use of electronic medical records and the Internet have altered the way doctors practice medicine and access and exchange information (Fig. 1-1).
 As today's physicians strive to integrate copious amounts of scientific knowledge into everyday practice, it is critically important that they remember two things: first, that the ultimate goal of medicine is to prevent disease and treat patients; and second, that despite more than 60 years of scientific advances since the first edition of this text, cultivation of the intimate relationship between physician and patient still lies at the heart of successful patient care.

 Woodcuts from Johannes de Ketham's Fasciculus Medicinae, the first illustrated medical text ever printed, show methods of information access and exchange in medical practice during the early Renaissance.
 Initially published in 1491 for use by medical students and practitioners, Fasciculus Medicinae appeared in six editions over the next 25 years.
 Left: Petrus de Montagnana, a well-known physician and teacher at the University of Padua and author of an anthology of instructive case studies, consults medical texts dating from antiquity up to the early Renaissance.
 Right: A patient with plague is attended by a physician and his attendants.
 (Courtesy, U.S. National Library of Medicine.)

 THE SCIENCE AND ART OF MEDICINE

 Deductive reasoning and applied technology form the foundation for the solution to many clinical problems.
 Spectacular advances in biochemistry, cell biology, and genomics, coupled with newly developed imaging techniques, allow access to the innermost parts of the cell and provide a window into the most remote recesses of the body.
-Revelations about the nature of genes and single cells have opened a portal for formulating a new molecular basis for the ...
+Revelations about the nature of genes and single cells have opened a portal for formulating a new molecular ...